duclos-cavalcanti/tum-msei-seminar/README.md

 ## Questions/Points

+- [ ] Bibliography with lines and pages specifically?
+  - R:
 - [ ] Should previous work (2017 - 2020) be placed in introduction or state of the art?
 Probably State of the Art.
   - R:
 - [ ] Should tinyML be in introduction? if so, how in depth should I go?